MicrosoftDocs/bot-docs/articles/bot-builder-howto-answer-questions.md

 ## Get your knowledge base connection settings

-1. In [Language Studio](https://language.cognitive.azure.com/), open you language resource.
+1. In [Language Studio](https://language.cognitive.azure.com/), open your language resource.
 1. Copy the following information to your bot's configuration file:

     - The host name for your language endpoint.